jogetoss/export-csv-or-excel/README.md

 # Description

-Download CSV or Excel Action allows one to export of list records to Excel or CSV with option to customize header and footer.
+**Download CSV or Excel Action** allows one to export of list records to Excel or CSV with the option to customize the header and footer.

 # Getting Help